List of Star Wars creatures: Kaadu

 Kaadu are large, flightless, billed waterfowl-like creatures that live in the swamps of the planet Naboo.
 Gungans use them as mounts.

+Kalaks

-KalaksKalaks are large and very stupid reptilian creatures that stand 2.35 m (7.7 ft) tall.
+Kalaks are large and very stupid reptilian creatures that stand 2.35 m (7.7 ft) tall.
 They live on Mobus and have a tough hide, thereby making them difficult to hunt.

+Kaminoan

-KaminoanKaminoans are tall, long-necked creatures native to the ocean planet of Kamino and are most commonly known for running the famous cloning factories of Kamino, where the Republic's clone army was created.
+Kaminoans are tall, long-necked creatures native to the ocean planet of Kamino and are most commonly known for running the famous cloning factories of Kamino, where the Republic's clone army was created.
 They are almost humanoid, very tall, long neck, extremely pale.

+Kath hound

-Kath houndKath hounds are horned, wolf-like creatures native to Dantooine.
+Kath hounds are horned, wolf-like creatures native to Dantooine.
 There are two variants: the smaller one is orange and white with two horns; the larger is brown overall with three large horns.
 This latter variant is also called a "bull kath hound".